Paraty, Southern Coast, Brazil

 Sail to deserted islands on the hotel’s 40ft schooner, picnic on secluded beaches, enjoy delicious cuisine, hike within the forest to natural pools, bathe in nearby waterfalls and visit the nearby colonial town of Paraty.
 Other activities include fishing, hiking, sailing, kayaking, SUP and surfing.

-Pousada Picinguaba also operates a charming, beautifully decorated private house called Villa Verde which is only 10 meters from the Pousada's entrance.
+Pousada Picinguaba also operates a charming, beautifully decorated private house called Villa Verde which is only 10 metres from the Pousada's entrance.
 The house and terrace are approximately 180m2, and can accommodate between 2 and 6 guests, ideally 4.
 It a great option for families.
 Guests staying in the Villa are very welcome to use the hotel's facilities and services.

 The nine rooms are simple but comfortable, leading out onto a vast garden with the sea as a backdrop.
 Overgrown luscious tropical flowers and plants form natural screens for the rooms, with hummingbirds as visitors.
 There is no TV, telephone or internet.